Question: "Why won't God heal amputees?"

 A personal testimony:

 Our first son was born missing bones in his lower legs and in his feet and he only had two toes.
 Two days after his first birthday he had both feet amputated.
 We are now considering adopting a child from China who would require a similar surgery as he has similar issues.
 I feel God chose me to be a very special mother to these special children, and I had no idea until seeing the topic about why doesn't God heal amputees that people used this as a reason to doubt the existence of God.
 As the mother of one child with no feet and the potential mother of another child that will be missing some of his lower limbs as well, I've never seen it in that light.
 Rather, I have seen His calling me to be a special mother as a way to teach others of the blessings of God.
-He is also calling me to give these children the opportunity to be added to a Christian family that will teach them to love the Lord in their special way and to understand that we can overcome all things all things through Christ.
+He is also calling me to give these children the opportunity to be added to a Christian family that will teach them to love the Lord in their special way and to understand that we can overcome all things through Christ.
 Some might find it to be a stumbling block; we find it to be a learning experience and challenge.
 We also thank Him for giving someone the knowledge to perform the necessary surgeries and make the necessary prostheses that allow my son, and hopefully our next son, to be able to walk, run, jump, and live to glorify God in all things. ďAnd we know that in all things God works for the good of those who love him, who have been called according to his purposeĒ (Romans 8:28).